jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 ```

-Now, cabal can figure out what to use in you
+Now, Cabal can figure out what to use in your
 `packagename.cabal` file:

 ```